 Ellis R Owen

 Hi!
-I am Ellis Owen, a post-doctoral research fellow at the Institute of Astronomy, National Tsing Hua University, in Hsinchu, Taiwan.
+I am Ellis Owen, a JSPS research fellow at the Osaka University Theoretical Astrophysics Group.
 You can find out about my background, research interests, recent work and new results on this site.

 Contact: erowen@gapp.nthu.edu.tw